coltonfitzgerald/coltonfitzgerald.github.io/_posts/2015-1-2-starting-the-year-off-right.markdown

 ### Bartender (_$15_) - [link](http://www.macbartender.com)

-Just fucking buy it.
+Just buy it.
 There are no excuses for this one.
 It adds an icon to your menu bar so that you can organize all of your menu bar items.
 For only $15, you really have no excuse to get this.
 (_PS: There is a 15 day free trial_)